ns5678/physicsnemo/examples/cfd/external_aerodynamics/domino/README.md

 4. The surface predictions are carried out on the STL surface.
 The drag and lift accuracy will depend on the resolution of the STL.

+## Incorporating multiple global simulation parameters for training/inference

+DoMINO supports incorporating multiple global simulation parameters (such as inlet velocity, air density, etc.) that can vary across different simulations.

+1. Define global parameters in the `variables.global_parameters` section of `conf/config.yaml`.
+Each parameter must specify its type (`vector` or `scalar`) and reference values for normalization.

+2. Enable parameter encoding in the model configuration to allow the model to learn from global parameters in `config.yaml` through `model.encode_parameters: true`.
+When `encode_parameters: true`, the model
+   will: (a) create a dedicated parameter encoding network (`ParameterModel`), (b) normalize parameters using reference values, (c) integrate parameter encodings into both surface and volume predictions.

+3. Please ensure that simulation data includes global parameter values.
+The DoMINO datapipe expects these parameters in the pre-processed `.npy`/`.npz` files.
+   Check `openfoam_datapipe.py` for a sample of how these global parameter values and references are incorporated for a case where the global parameters remain constant across simulations.
+You will need to adapt `openfoam_datapipe.py` for your specific case.

+4. During training, the model handles parameter encoding when `model.encode_parameters: true`.
+The user would need to adapt the `train.py` and `test.py` if they plan to use any of the above-defined `global_params` in loss function or denormalization.

 ## Guidelines for training DoMINO model

 1. The DoMINO model allows for training both volume and surface fields using a single model